 Emeritus Faculty Development Grants

 - Projects funded by the FDC are not intended for personal financial gain.
-Should financial gain (profit) be realized, faculty members are strongly encouraged to reimburse the College for the costs of the profitable enterprise it has supported.
+Should financial gain (profit) be realized, grant recipients are strongly encouraged to reimburse the college for the costs of the profitable enterprise it has supported.

 - Projects funded by the FDC are not intended for hiring student assistants.